seanzhangkx8/ConvoKit/doc/source/tutorial.rst

 #.
 Download nltk's punkt tokenizer: ``import nltk; nltk.download('punkt')`` (in a ``python`` interactive session)

+**If you encounter difficulties with installation**, check out our `Troubleshooting Guide <https://zissou.infosci.cornell.edu/convokit/documentation/troubleshooting.html>`_ for a list of solutions to common issues.

 Interactive tutorial
 ====================
 Let us start an interactive session (e.g. with ``python`` or ``ipython``) and import Convokit.